Shankar (actor): As an actor

-Later Shankar appeared in films like Ividam Swargamanu, Casanovva alongside Mohanlal, Rhythm, Koottukar, Banking Hours 10 to 4, Hide N' Seek, Father's Day, Oomakkuyil Padumbol and Bhoomiyude Avakashikal.
+Shankar later appeared in films like Ividam Swargamanu, Casanovva alongside Mohanlal, Rhythm, Koottukar, Banking Hours 10 to 4, Hide N' Seek, Father's Day, Oomakkuyil Padumbol and Bhoomiyude Avakashikal.
 In 2013, he was appreciated for his good performance in a comic role in Anoop Menon scripted film Hotel California.
 His other releases were Miss Lekha Tharoor Kaanunnathu and Cleopatra, Naku Penda Naku Taka and in 2015, Shankar played the lead role in Vishwasam...
 Athallae Ellaam along with Shine Tom Chacko directed by Jayaraj Vijay, but the film flopped.
-In 2018 he starred in Niranjana Pookkal as hero.
+In 2018, he starred in Niranjana Pookkal as the hero.
 He also starred in Bhramam along with Prithviraj Sukumaran in 2021.

 As a director

-Shankar directed a video film Kaatti in 2006 based on child labour which won him the best director award from Malayalam Television viewers DRISHYA awards for video film.
-He made his feature film debut with Virus, an Indo-American co-production urging society not to shun HIV/AIDS affected people.
+Shankar directed a video film Kaatti in 2006 based on child labour, which won him the best director award from Malayalam Television viewers DRISHYA awards for video film.
+He made his feature film debut with Virus, an Indo-American co-production urging society not to shun HIV/AIDS-affected people.
 His first commercial Malayalam directorial venture Keralotsavam 2009 starred Kalabhavan Mani and Vinu Mohan dealt with how three youngsters falling prey to terrorist links.
-In 2015, he directed Sand City, a Tamil film based at U.A.E. to good review.
+In 2015, he directed Manal Naharam, a bilingual Tamil-Malayalam film based on NRI Indians in the U.A.E., which released to positive reviews.

 Personal life

-Shankar's first marriage was with Radhika in December 1992, that ended in a divorce.
-After the failure of his first marriage, he married Rooparekha, that also ended in divorce.
+Shankar's first marriage was with Radhika in December 1992, which ended in a divorce.
+After the failure of his first marriage, he married Rooparekha, but this marriage also ended in divorce.
 The couple has a son named Gokul.
-In 2013, he married Chitra Lekshmi, a dance teacher, settled at U.K.
+In 2013, he married Chitra Lekshmi, a dance teacher, and settled in the U.K.